jni/my-documents/oreilly.markdown

 ### In one sentence, tell us why the audience will want to buy your book.

-Beginners will find it an entertaining way to learn about SciPy, while masters will also be interested to see the great code that motivates each chapter.
+Scientists seeking to take their Python to the next level will want to learn by example from the very best code.

 ### Summarize what the book is about, like you would pitch it to a potential reader on the back cover.
 What makes your book unique in the marketplace?

 NumPy and SciPy form the core of the Scientific Python ecosystem.
 They also have excellent online documentation, so a complete reference would be pointless.
-Instead, we present the best code using these libraries, using them as motivation to teach readers who have never used them before.
+Instead, we present the best code using these libraries, using it as motivation to teach readers who have never used them before.

 The examples will be chosen to highlight clever, elegant uses of advanced features of NumPy, SciPy, and related libraries.
 The beginning reader will